Download and print pre-operative instructions for Rhinoplasty.

 The Taboo Period

-During the “taboo period” of plastic surgery, it was seen as superfluous and was not taken seriously by most surgeons.
+During the “taboo period,” plastic surgery was seen as superfluous and was not taken seriously by most surgeons.
 Cosmetic surgery and rhinoplasty were merely available to the select few of wealth and advantage.
-However, today more than ever before in history, cosmetic surgery is in the spotlight.
+However, today more than ever before, cosmetic surgery is in the spotlight.
 It has gained wide acceptance as a valid field of medicine.
-The rewards of self-improvement, increased self-confidence, and wellbeing are available for the first time to the general public.
+The rewards of self-improvement, increased self-confidence, and well-being are available for the first time to the general public.

 Rhinoplasty Today

 Rhinoplasty is widely considered by all kinds of surgeons to be the most difficult of all surgeries.
-Hence, the Rhinoplastic Surgeon is considered to be the most meticulous, skilled and, exquisite of all plastic surgeons.
-Aesthetic surgery of the nose is a three dimensional operation of millimeters.
-A successful Rhinoplasty requires skill, artistry, a complete understanding of the nose and it’s architecture, as well as its functional physiology.
+Hence, the Rhinoplastic Surgeon is considered to be the most meticulous, skilled, and exquisite of all plastic surgeons.
+Aesthetic surgery of the nose is a three-dimensional operation of millimeters.
+Successful Rhinoplasty requires skill, artistry, and a complete understanding of the nose and its architecture, as well as its functional physiology.

 Trust a Facial Plastic Surgeon

-Facial plastic surgeons, who by training are specialists of the nose, are inherently better equipped to deal with these issues.
+Facial plastic surgeons who by training are specialists in the nose are inherently better equipped to deal with these issues.
 The six years of surgical training focusing specifically on the face and nose results in unparalleled skill and expertise.

 Dr. Naderi has held a position at Indiana University School of Medicine as a Clinical Assistant Professor of Facial Plastic Surgery where he has taught many surgical residents the proper techniques of rhinoplasty for both aesthetic and functional purposes.
 Furthermore, many Virginia plastic surgeons quite often refer their “tough noses” to Dr. Naderi, favoring his expertise and skills.

 As the centerpiece of the face, the nose can draw significant attention to itself.
-Given all the intricacies of a rhinoplasty, you can be rest assured with Dr. Naderi’s unrivalled expertise in the greater Washington D.C. and Northern Virginia area.
+Given all the intricacies of rhinoplasty, you can rest assured with Dr. Naderi’s unrivaled expertise in the greater Washington D.C. and Northern Virginia area.

-Patients who choose Dr. Naderi as their rhinoplasty specialist surgeon do so based on the carefully calculated decision and wise desire to trust a “specialist” with their face and nose.
-Dr. Naderi is a board certified facial plastic surgeon (exclusively performs plastic surgery on the face only) but above and beyond this, his busy surgical practice is focused on the nose (rhinoplasty).
-Patients who choose Dr. Naderi do not do it based on price.
+Patients who choose Dr. Naderi as their rhinoplasty specialist surgeon do so based on a carefully calculated decision and a wise desire to trust a “specialist” with their face and nose.
+Dr. Naderi is a board-certified facial plastic surgeon (who exclusively performs plastic surgery on the face), but above and beyond this, his busy surgical practice is focused on the nose (rhinoplasty).
+Patients who choose Dr. Naderi do not do so based on price.

 Rhinoplasty Consultation